Economics is the Lingua Franca of business. This is a course in applied macroeconomics.

 Its goal is to develop a solid understanding of the external, economy-wide factors that affect the performance and management of firms in today's global economy.
 Some of the questions that we examine include: Why are some countries doing so much better than others?
 What leads to persistent inflation and how can hyperinflation arise?
 What are the causes and consequences of global imbalances?
 What determines exchange rates?
 What are the causes of business cycle fluctuations and what are their implications for financial markets?
 What is the role of fiscal and monetary policy?

 To address these questions, we develop a conceptual framework that allows us to understand the interactions between key macroeconomic variables such as real output, economic growth, unemployment, inflation, interest rates, exchange rates, and the current account balance.

 Since an important goal of this course is for students to become informed and sophisticated consumers of economic news, the issues discussed in this course draw heavily from current events and real-world examples.

-Pierre Yared is the MUTB Professor of International Business and Vice Dean for Executive Education at Columbia Business School.
-His research, which has been published in leading academic journals, focuses on macroeconomic policy, political economy, and growth.
-He is a research associate of the National Bureau of Economic Research and an associate editor of the American Economic Review.
-Yared teaches Global Economic...
+Pierre Yared is the MUTB Professor of International Business, Senior Vice Dean for Faculty Affairs, and Vice Dean for Executive Education at Columbia Business School.
+His research, which has been published in leading academic journals, focuses on macroeconomic policy and political economy.
+He is a research associate of the National Bureau of Economic Research and an associate editor of the American Economic Review...